Nendanfito/Nendanfito/README.md

 - 👋 Hi, I’m @Nendanfito
-- 👀 I’m interested in Formula 1, Web Programming and Security
+- 👀 I’m interested in JavaScript and front-end development
-- 🌱 I’m currently learning Software
+- 🌱 I’m currently learning Software engineering
-- 📫 How to reach me via email fandresfernanduelo@gmail.com
+- 📫 How to reach me via email fernando.andres.dev@gmail.com

 <!---
 Nendanfito/Nendanfito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.